 The Henry's just a fun little plinker that I enjoy playing with.
 I also used it to teach my nephew The Spud to shoot, and it was worth buying it for that alone.
 Like the other two rifles, it was defective when I bought it on impulse at a local pawn shop, but a simple phone call to the company got it a trip back to the factory for a complete rebuild at no cost to me, even though it was just a used .22.
 I'll tout Henry Repeating Arms' customer service every chance I get.

 I like my lever guns.
 They're light, feel good in the hand and at the shoulder, and they balance well.
 Also, a good shooter can keep topping off the mag tube while firing, often preventing the rifle from ever running empty.
 They also evoke memories of the old-school movie heroes, men like John Wayne, James Stewart, Richard Widmark, and Randolph Scott.
-Even real heroes like Audie Murphy and Ronald Reagan toted these rifles across the silver screen at times.
+Even real heroes like Audie Murphy (the war hero, not the dog) and Ronald Reagan toted these rifles across the silver screen at times.
 Lever guns have an aura of class and history that few other firearms can claim, and that's why even though I have my choice of modern semi-auto rifles, I prefer a lever gun on my hikes afield; they're what real men carry.